Dr-LTS/TDfAM/README.txt

 The development of the code has been published in The International Journal of Advanced Manufacturing Technology https://doi.org/10.1007/s00170-019-04835-3 or in PDF format within this repository.

-Matlab and the associated licence is required to run the programme.
+Matlab and the associated license is required to run the programme.
+The software is licensed through an MIT license.

-The programme demonstrates in-silico, the TDfAM principle.
+The programme demonstrates in-silico, the TDfAM principle on a cuboid.
 It was developed to be compitable with Repetier Host https://www.repetier.com/ and the dimensions of the Makerbot Replicator 2X.
-However, the code has not been tested or validated experimentally.
+However, the code has not been tested or validated experimentally on this platform or any 3D printing equipment.
+The code simply outputs a computational demonstration of the technique.
+Please note the following text in the license file:

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

 The principle investigator of this research, is currently on maternity leave.
-Therefore there will be a delay in uploading the software and licence.
-You may contact Dr Lauren Thomas-Seale directly on L.E.J.Thomas-Seale@bham.ac.uk Your patience is appreciated.
+You may contact Dr Lauren Thomas-Seale directly on L.E.J.Thomas-Seale@bham.ac.uk Your patience with a response is appreciated.